 As a grow room is typically a closed, controlled environment, it is very important to monitor the GPP level.
 The reason for this is that cannabis growth produces moisture as a by-product.
 And an excess of this within the air can impinge on growth processes and even harm your cannabis plants.

-GPP is used to calculate levels of moisture within a pound of “dry air”.
+GPP is a calculation of the level of moisture in a pound of “dry air”.
 Dry air is a hypothetical measurement of air completely devoid of moisture.
 Dry air containing typically fixed concentrations of 78% Nitrogen, 21% Oxygen and 1% other gases, including Argon, Carbon Dioxide et al. As it would be impossible for air to be completely dry (even the coldest air contains some degree of moisture).
 So, air was be used as a theoretical signifier for the purposes of calculating GPP.

 As such, the value of the grain per pound figure can be used to determine the actual humidity of a grow room.
 It is an invaluable resource for growers.
 Grains per pound indicating whether dehumidification needs to take place, or whether humidity needs to be increased to ensure optimum moisture levels for plant growth.
 This is because, for example, excess humidity can cause the growth of mold, bud rot and other harmful pathogens.
 This damages cannabis crop yield, not only harming the plants themselves but also their potential for profit-making.